 It is good practice to investigate whether the doses have been selected based upon relevant criteria.
 In particular, it should be verified that doses for children are significantly lower than those for adults and that separate programs are available for local pathologies as well as imaging the complete upper or lower jaw.
-Other settings to be tested include the correct pre-programming of lower kV, the use of tube output modulation, high versus low resolution scanning etc.
+Other settings to be tested include the correct preprogramming of lower X-ray tube voltage, the use of tube output modulation, high versus low resolution scanning etc.